Hazbin Hotel

-Hazbin Hotel is an American adult animated musical comedy television series created, directed, and executive-produced by Vivienne "VivziePop" Medrano.
-The series revolves around Charlie Morningstar, crown princess of Hell, on her quest to find a way for sinners to be "redeemed" and allowed into Heaven via her "Hazbin Hotel" as an alternative to Heaven's annual "Extermination" of souls due to Hell's overpopulation.
-The series is produced by SpindleHorse in collaboration with A24, Amazon MGM Studios, and the animation studio Bento Box Entertainment.
+Hazbin Hotel is an American adult animated musical black comedy television series created, directed, and executive-produced by Vivienne "VivziePop" Medrano.
+The series revolves around Charlie Morningstar, crown princess of Hell, on her quest to find a way for sinners to be "redeemed" and allowed into Heaven via her "Hazbin Hotel" as an alternative to Heaven's annual "extermination" of souls due to Hell's overpopulation.
+The series is produced by Medrano's company SpindleHorse in collaboration with A24, Amazon MGM Studios, and the animation studio Bento Box Entertainment.

-Medrano began funding her work on Hazbin Hotel via Patreon in 2014.
-The pilot episode, released on YouTube on October 28, 2019, was made entirely by freelance animators, and was mainly financed by Medrano's Patreon followers.
-The first season premiered on Amazon Prime Video on January 19, 2024, (Note: The first two episodes of season one were released on January 12, 2024, to those who pre-ordered or purchased merchandise on the Hazbin Hotel website.) with its first episode also released on YouTube a day earlier for a limited release.
-The second season premiered on October 29, 2025, while a third and fourth season are confirmed to be in production.
+The pilot episode was released on YouTube on October 28, 2019.
+The first season premiered on Amazon Prime Video on January 19, 2024, with its first episode also released on YouTube a day earlier for a limited time.
+The second season premiered on October 29, 2025.
+The series has been renewed for three additional seasons, with the fifth season set to serve as its last.
 The series has received generally positive reviews from critics.
+As of January 2024, Hazbin Hotel was the largest global debut for an animated series on Prime Video.

-The popularity and success of the pilot allowed Medrano to create a spin-off series called Helluva Boss, which premiered on October 31, 2020.
+The popularity and success of the pilot allowed Medrano to create the spin-off series Helluva Boss, which began on November 25, 2019, with a pilot episode, followed by the premiere of its first season on October 31, 2020.
 The series features a different cast of characters within the same in-universe setting.
-As of January 2024, Hazbin Hotel was the largest global debut for a new animated series on Prime Video.
-In February 2024, the pilot episode surpassed 100 million views on YouTube.

 Premise

-The series follows Charlie Morningstar, the princess of Hell, as she sets about fulfilling her seemingly impossible dream of opening a hotel called the "Hazbin Hotel", which aims to rehabilitate sinner demons.
-Due to overpopulation, Hell goes through an annual purge where angels, led by Adam, descend from Heaven and kill sinners.
+The series follows Charlie Morningstar, the princess of Hell, as she sets about fulfilling her seemingly impossible dream of finding a way for sinners to be "redeemed" and allowed into Heaven, mainly via her "Hazbin Hotel", which aims to rehabilitate sinner demons.
+Due to overpopulation, Hell goes through an annual genocidal purge called "extermination" where angels called "Exorcists", armed with angelic weapons and led by Adam, descend from Heaven and kill sinners.
 Charlie finds this distressing, and wants to find a more peaceful solution to the overpopulation problem.
 Her goal is to have her clients "check out" from Hell as redeemed souls and be accepted into Heaven.

 With the help of her devoted manager and girlfriend, Vaggie, and their reluctant first patron, pornographic film actor Angel Dust, she is determined to make her dream become a reality.
 But when her proposal on live television goes awry, her plan attracts the attention of the powerful "Radio Demon" Alastor who, finding her belief in redemption laughable, helps Charlie run the hotel for his own amusement.